 What Causes Wildfires?

-“Roughly over the last 10 years, a little over half of the wildfires in Utah have been human-caused so it’s definitely an uptick in that percentage,” Webb said last year.
-“We’ve had more wildfires [in 2020] than usual and it has been a very high human-caused percentage as well.”
+“Roughly over the last 10 years, a little over half of the wildfires in Utah have been human caused,” Webb said last year.

 There are a number of high-risk activities that trigger wildfires.
 Those include dragging chains from a trailer, parking in dry grass, driving on a flat tire, shooting targets, abandoning campfires, welding and operating machinery, said Webb.